Adidem23/HelathRiseRewards/README.md

 6. Thirdweb Sdk For the Smart Contracts
 7. UIVerse and NextUI Frontend Libraries
 8. ERC721 Contracts
+9. Posenet Tensorflow model for pose Estimation
+10. This project combines AI  and Blockchain Domains

 ## Features
 - Personalized activity tracking using AI algorithms.